finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 sidebar_position: 4
 sidebar_label: Training
 image: /img/bok/page-types/activity.png
+checklist:
+  - title: Contribution Training
+    description: Staff are provided with training and coverage is measured
 ---

 It is generally preferable if an [Open Source Contribution Policy](Contribution-Compliance) can be enforced via tooling (so called _policy as code_).
 However, often policy will refer to behaviours and expectations of staff which cannot be controlled through systems.
 In these cases, training courses will be needed to help promote desired behaviours.